 14. Max health savings accounts

 Many of you will have access to a high deductible health insurance plan.
 Often, you can pair that with a health savings account (HSA).
 An HSA lowers your taxable income, and you can use it to cover your deductible tax-free.
-Moreover, an HSA is an excellent way to save for future health expenses in retirement as withdrawals are tax-free if used for health related purchases.
+Moreover, an HSA is an excellent way to save for future health expenses in retirement as withdrawals are tax-free if used for health-related purchases.

 15. Apply for repayment when your income is low

 If you have an opportunity to certify your income for the coming year when you’re not making a big salary, then jump on it.
 You’ll get low payments for a full year and if your income increases you’ll get a delay in the jump in payments.
-Low payments increases the value of the loan forgiveness you receive at the end of the 20-25 year repayment period.
+Low payments increase the value of the loan forgiveness you receive at the end of the 20-25 year repayment period.